PAIR-code/what-if-tool/README.md

 ```
 !pip install witwidget
 ```
-For TensorFlow GPU support, use the `witwidget-gpu` package instead of `witwidget`.

 Then, use it as seen at the bottom of the [What_If_Tool_Notebook_Usage.ipynb notebook](https://colab.research.google.com/github/pair-code/what-if-tool/blob/master/What_If_Tool_Notebook_Usage.ipynb).

 ### How do I enable it for use in a JupyterLab or Cloud AI Platform notebook?
+WIT has been tested in JupyterLab versions 1.x and 2.x.

-Install and enable WIT for JupyterLab by running a cell containing:
+Install and enable WIT for JupyterLab 2.x by running a cell containing:
 ```
 !pip install witwidget
 !jupyter labextension install wit-widget
-!jupyter labextension install @jupyter-widgets/jupyterlab-manager
+!jupyter labextension install @jupyter-widgets/jupyterlab-manager@2
 ```
-For TensorFlow GPU support, use the `witwidget-gpu` package instead of `witwidget`.
+Note that you need to specify the correct version of jupyterlab-manager for your JupyterLab version as per https://www.npmjs.com/package/@jupyter-widgets/jupyterlab-manager.

 Note that you may need to run `!sudo jupyter labextension ...` commands depending on your notebook setup.

 Use of WIT after installation is the same as with the other notebook installations.